isomerpages/singapore-customs-old/_organisation-overview/00d-Division-and-Structure.md

 ---
-title: Division and Structure
+title: Divisions and Structure
 permalink: /about-us/division-and-structure
 third_nav_title: Organisation Overview
 ---

 # Divisions and Branches

-The Roles of the Divisions of Singapore Customs are as follows:
+The roles of the divisions of Singapore Customs are as follows:

 ## Trade Division